FETCHING

 the guy who collected the tickets on busses and shoved the last poor victim through

-of the bus so full of passangers that he would end up hanging onto the back steps
+bus so full of passangers that he would end up hanging onto the back steps of

 Well, the

-from Kibara to Nansio and exchange it for a full one and bring it home, and I
+to the Nansio post office and exchange it for a full one and bring it home, and

-several concerns.
-There were the Indians from India in the biggest shops
+concerns.
+There were the Indians from India in the biggest shops who offered every

-fast and doubtful.
-Then off the bus tore in a towering cloud of dust.
+price.
+Negotiations were fast and doubtful.
+Then off the bus tore in a towering

 African busses in the 1950s